 Theater Rampe has gained an outstanding reputation in the Stuttgart region for its innovative playwriting and cross-genre approaches.
 Even off stage, the theatre explores contemporary aesthetic praxis with interventions in urban space, artistic research and participative formats.

-For its upcoming project "The European House of Gambling", Theater Rampe is working together with the stage director and performer Tanja Krone and the game designer Daniel Boy to develop a mobile performance project in public space in Stuttgart.
-"The European House of Gambling" is an experimental arrangement which sheds light on our views of ownership and capital.
-The project makes use of the casino principle with its dynamic interplay of chance and competition.
-At its core, it tests the hypothesis that traditions and rituals of gambling can advance social equality and even have an integrative influence.
-During each "performance", a temporary gambling community is formed which determines the value of work and collectively decides on the rules of the game and the distribution of profits.
-In this way, the participants engage in a game in which winning and losing – and by extension, upward and downward social mobility – are constantly renegotiated and lose their disastrous consequences.
-Following its premiere in Stuttgart, the production will go on tour to several European cities.
+For its project "The European House of Gambling", Theater Rampe has worked together with the stage director and performer Tanja Krone and the game designer Daniel Boy to develop a mobile performance project in public space in Stuttgart.
+"The European House of Gambling" was an experimental arrangement which shed light on our views of ownership and capital.
+The project made use of the casino principle with its dynamic interplay of chance and competition.
+At its core, it tested the hypothesis that traditions and rituals of gambling could advance social equality and even have an integrative influence.
+During each "performance", a temporary gambling community was formed which determined the value of work and collectively decided on the rules of the game and the distribution of profits.
+In this way, the participants engaged in a game in which winning and losing – and by extension, upward and downward social mobility – were constantly renegotiated and lost their disastrous consequences.
+Following its premiere in Stuttgart, the production went on tour to several European cities.

 Artistic director: Tanja Krone

 Artists: Daniel Boy, Olf Kreisel, Dragana Bulut (BA), Davis Freeman (BE), Bettina Grahs, Lajos Talamonti, Friedrich Greiling, Johanna Kluhs, Carolin Hochleichter

 GRAD, Belgrade: June 2018